5 Year Programs

 Kick-Start Your Career with a five-year combined BS/MS program

-With a combined program, up to 12 credits can be applied towards undergraduate and graduate degrees, all at undergraduate tuition rates.
+With a combined program, up to 12 credits can be applied towards undergraduate and graduate degrees, all at undergraduate tuition rates, a savings of over $250 per credit!
 With the competitive job market, an increasing number of employers prefer candidates with advanced degrees.
 The combined degree programs are an attractive, efficient and fast-track option for students who intend to pursue advanced studies.

 Advantages of combined programs

 - Lower costs

 - Rapid advancement to research opportunities